Georgy22/Netflix-clone/README.md

 • CHALLENGES;

-I had problem working on the mobile view of various mobile devices, and I'm still trying to fully understand JavaScript.
+I had problem making the website fully responsive on various mobile devices.
+I'm also trying to understand JavaScript.

 • TEAM MEMBERS;

 This project was done by;

 NWANERI GEORGINIA
 email; georgi.reginald12@gmail.com